dymaxionlabs/platform/README.md

 This repository contains the source code of both Dymaxion Labs Platform API server and the web application.

-You can access our hosted server on https://app.dymaxionlabs.com/

-OpenAPI documentation for our REST API can be found [here](https://api.dymaxionlabs.com/swagger).

 ## Development

 There is a Docker compose file for development, that builds Terra and Aqua